 Also, no matter how good the research may be, the real-world scenario differs significantly.
 Each location is unique, each target audience is different and each domain of service has variations that could be best understood only by experience.
 So, go ahead don’t be shy to reach out to your customers and set up a process of your service.

 Here are the top 5 Startups that got their first 10000 customers

 Step 6: Do it for 6 months aggressively

-There is delivery, finances, resource management, team building, operations, marketing, revenue, sales, customer relation, time management, and a zillion other stuff.
+There is delivery, finances, resource management, team building, operations, marketing, revenue, sales, customer relations, time management, and a zillion other stuff.
 And trust me I have just scratched the surface with the above names.
-All these are will be required from day 1.
+All these will be required from day 1.

 So do it for 6 months to realize and understand what you are getting into.
 Take my word, you are in for a surprise for sure.